MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Construction rules for `enum class` values

-There's now an implicit and non-narrowing conversion from a scoped enumeration's underlying type to the enumeration itself.
+There's now an implicit conversion for scoped enumerations that's non-narrowing.
+It converts from a scoped enumeration's underlying type to the enumeration itself.
 The conversion is available when its definition doesn't introduce an enumerator, and when the source uses a list-initialization syntax.
 For more information, see [Construction Rules for enum class Values](https://wg21.link/p0138r2) and [Enumerations](../cpp/enumerations-cpp.md#no_enumerators).

 ### Capturing `*this` by value